Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 Connect-AzAccount -ServicePrincipal -TenantId $TenantId -Credential $Credential

-• $VaultName: Provide Azure keyvault name
+• $VaultName: Provide the Azure KeyVault name.

-• $secretValueText: This variable will store the certificate value
+• $secretValueText: This variable will store the certificate value.

 Retrieve the Certificate in a Powershell variable